MAPNet Facilities

 MoDLS

-Designed to measure fine-scale boundary layer characteristics such as turbulence, winds, and structure, the MoDLS platform highlights a scanning Halo Photonics Doppler Wind Lidar (DWL), a 35-channel microwave radiometer identical to the MIPS and RaDAPS platform, lidar ceilometer, and a sonic anemometer.
+Designed to measure fine-scale boundary layer characteristics such as turbulence, winds, and structure, the MoDLS platform highlights a scanning Halo Photonics Doppler Wind Lidar (DWL), a 35-channel microwave radiometer identical to the MIPS and RaDAPS platform, and a sonic anemometer.
+A vertically pointing Ka-Band radar will be added late 2024.
 The instruments are mounted to Chevrolet 3500 flatbed pickup truck which makes the platform agile and provides rapid setup.
 The truck allows 2-3 personnel to work comfortably inside.

 MoDLS fully deployed for PERiLS.